Hillview College: History

-Naparima College, Tunapuna Branch remained on this site until September 1957.
-In this year the Principal, staff and students entered the present site at the top of El Dorado Road.
-In November 1957 the government granted the college Permanent Status as a Government Assisted Secondary School and in 1962 the next principal, Dr. Stephen Moosai-Maharaj, renamed the school to Hillview College and gave it its motto and composed the words for the college song.
+Naparima College, Tunapuna Branch remained on this site until September 1957, when the Principal, staff and students entered the present site at the top of El Dorado Road.
+In November 1957, the government granted the college Permanent Status as a Government Assisted Secondary School.
+In 1962, the next principal, Dr. Stephen Moosai-Maharaj, renamed the school to Hillview College, gave it its motto, and composed the words for the college song.

-In 1959 the science laboratories were built, and the number of classrooms increased.
-In 1967 the main hall was extended to accommodate the increased number of staff, and an extension was made in 1996 to create offices for the administration and clerical staff.
-In 1986 a library was built and named in honour of Mr. Stephen R. Seepersad (Principal 1975-1988).
-In 1993 a 6th Form block was built, and in 1999 a pavilion was constructed and named in honour of Mr. Richard Kokaram (Principal 1989-1999).
+In 1959, the science laboratories were built and the number of classrooms increased.
+In 1967, the main hall was extended to accommodate the increased number of staff, and an extension was made in 1996 to create offices for the administration and clerical staff.
+In 1986, a library was built and named in honour of Mr. Stephen R. Seepersad (Principal 1975-1988).
+In 1993, a 6th Form block was built, and in 1999, a pavilion was constructed and named in honour of Mr. Richard Kokaram (Principal 1989-1999).

-In 2005, Amrik Singh Kochhar placed first in the world in Mathematics, Further Mathematics and fourth in Physics in the Cambridge A-level examinations winning Hillview College their President's Gold Medal for the fourth time.
+In 2005, Amrik Singh Kochhar placed first in the world in Mathematics, Further Mathematics and fourth in Physics in the Cambridge A-level examinations, winning Hillview College their President's Gold Medal for the fourth time.
 Hillview continues to obtain scholarships in the CXC CAPE examinations.

-In 2019, as a fifth-form student, Sanjeev Mahabir wrote SAT’S, SAT Subject Tests, Cambridge O-level examinations, Cambridge A-level examinations, CSEC and CAPE all in one sitting.
+In 2019, as a fifth-form student, Sanjeev Mahabir wrote SAT’S, SAT Subject Tests, Cambridge O-level examinations, Cambridge A-level examinations, CSEC, and CAPE all in one sitting.
 He received all grade I’s in the CSEC and CAPE examinations.

-However, cricket is not the only thing that Hillview is most renowned for as the Hillview College football team called the H.V.C.
-Spartans, spearheaded by Mr. Sievan Siewsarran has been demolishing other football teams in intercol (inter-college) tournaments from the day that Mr. Siewsarran has begun coaching the team.

-Victorious InterCol 2011 Cricket Team: - Hillview College became the first North East Zone school to win the PowerGen Secondary Schools Cricket League and swept all other major competitions.
+Hillview College is renowned for its cricket and football programs.
+In 2011, it became the first North East Zone school to win the PowerGen Secondary Schools Cricket League, and swept all other major competitions.
+The Hillview College football team, spearheaded by Mr. Sievan Siewsarran, is called the H.V.C.
+Spartans.

 Faculty

 As a denominational school, Hillview College is under the jurisdiction of the Presbyterian Secondary Schools' Board of Education.
-The board is appointed every two years and oversees the progress and development of the five Presbyterian schools in the country.
-Hillview College has its own board of management, which is responsible for the day-to-day management of the school.
-It approves the school budget, looks after other financial matters and the maintenance of grounds and buildings.
+The board, which is appointed every two years, oversees the progress and development of the five Presbyterian schools in the country.
+Hillview College has its own board of management that is responsible for the day-to-day management of the school.
+It approves the school budget, looks after other financial matters, and handles the maintenance of grounds and buildings.

-Members of staff are appointed on the recommendation of the Presbyterian Secondary Schools' board of education.
+Members of staff are appointed on the recommendation of the Presbyterian Secondary Schools' Board of Education.

 There are five deans, a dean of studies, and ten heads of department who assist the principal and vice principal in the administration of the school.

 A librarian and library assistant, four laboratory assistants, a bursar, a secretary, an office assistant, ten ancillary staff and four security guards complete the quota of staffing at Hillview College.